mottazabdelfattah/mottazabdelfattah.github.io/content/publication/richer-2022-scalability/index.md

 researchers without a scalability tradition, we provide a set of recommendations for how scalability can be presented in a clear and consistent way to improve fair comparison between visualization techniques and systems and foster reproducibility.'

-tags: [scalability, visualization, structured literature analysis, conceptual framework, other]
+tags: [scalability, visualization, structured literature analysis, conceptual framework]

 # links:
 # - name: ""